FormulaCashew/Data-Analytics-Diabetes/README.md

 ## Classes

-The code uses the following class:
+The code uses the following classes:

 - Graphics: A class that provides methods for visualizing data.
+- DataProcessor: A class that provides various methods for processing data.

 ## Requirements

 To run this code run the following command: